olarerin-lab/PRnet/README.md

 ## Download model and datasets
 We provide [model pretrained weight](http://prnet.drai.cn:9003/tcm/download/?file_path=/mnt/data/PRnetWeb/PRnet_model.zip) and precessed dataset ([LINCS_L1000](http://prnet.drai.cn:9003/tcm/download/?file_path=/mnt/data/PRnetWeb/Lincs_L1000.h5ad) and [Sci-Plex](http://prnet.drai.cn:9003/tcm/download/?file_path=/mnt/data/PRnetWeb/Sci_Plex.h5ad)) for training and reproducibility.

 If the links above fail to redirect, please download the corresponding data and pretrained model weights from: [http://prnet.drai.cn/Statistics/](http://prnet.drai.cn/Statistics/).
 For the data files, download `LINCS L1000 Chemical Perturbations` and `Sci-plex Chemical Perturbations` from the `Supplementary Dataset` section.
 For the model weights, download the `PRnet model` from the `Supplementary Dataset` section.
+Then change the names of the datasets to `Lincs_L1000.h5ad` and `Sci_Plex.h5ad` respectively.
+If the dataset cannot be downloaded, please adjust your browser settings to allow insecure content on the current webpage by setting it to "Allow."

 To clone our model, install github and run:
 ```